Nonlinear Weighted Directed Acyclic Graph and A Priori Estimates for Neural Networks: Nonlinear Weighted DAG and Adjacency Matrix Representation

+where $\theta_{ij}$ and $\gamma_{ij}$ are considered as linear operators from $\sR$ to $\sR$, i.e., multiplication, and $\sigma(\cdot):\sR\to\sR$ refers specifically to the operation of the activation function applied accordingly to its input. \end{defi} }

+{ { We remark that Daniely~\cite{Daniely2017SGD} also used DAGs to represent architectures of neural networks.
+However, the way that the DAGs is used in our paper is different from~\cite{Daniely2017SGD} in which the nodes represent nonlinear operations and edges represent linear operations.
+In our paper, all the operations, linear or nonlinear, are represented by edges.
+Thus, all nonlinear activations are explicitly represented by entries of the adjacency matrix, which helps us to study various architectures with skip connections.}}

-where $\sigma(\cdot)$ refers to the operation of the activation function applied accordingly to its input. \end{defi} For simplicity, $\mA(\vtheta,\vc,\sigma)$ is denoted by $\mA(\vtheta,\sigma)$ or even $\mA$ hereafter with no confusion.
-We claim that $\mA(\vtheta,\vc,\sigma)$ is a nonlinear operator acting on $N$-dimensional-vector-valued functions, where the dimension $N$ is determined by network structures.
-We impose the nodes consisting of components from the training sample $\vx$ to be source nodes, and the single node of the output function the sink node.
-Without loss of generality, $\mA$ can be written into a lower triangular matrix.
-More precisely, if we set the source nodes to be $h_1(\vx),\cdots, h_d(\vx)$ and the sink node $h_N(\vx)$, then $\mA$ is of size $N\times N$, and the output at $h_i(\vx)$ reads inductively for $i>d$,
+For simplicity, $\mA(\vtheta,\vgamma,\sigma)$ is denoted by $\mA(\vtheta,\sigma)$ or even $\mA$ hereafter with no confusion.
+We claim that $\mA(\vtheta,\vgamma,\sigma)$ is a nonlinear operator acting on $N$ dimensional vector-valued functions, { where $N$ is given in \Cref{defi...NN} and pre-determined by network architecture. }We impose the nodes consisting of components from the training sample $\vx$ to be source nodes, and the single node of the output function the sink node. {Since all connections are from nodes with smaller index to nodes with bigger index, then without loss of generality, $\mA$ can be written into a strictly lower triangular matrix.
+We also point out that there is no nonzero entries on the main diagonal of $\mA$, since we only study feedforward networks without recurrence.} More precisely, if we set the value of the source nodes to be $h_1(\vx),\cdots, h_d(\vx)$ and the sink node $h_N(\vx)$, then $\mA$ is of size $N\times N$, and the output at $h_i(\vx)$ reads inductively for $i>d$,